-If there is a fun activity that we want to do, I always check sites like Groupon and Living Social for any discounts they may have.
-This is a great way to easily save on family outings.
-I’ve seen things like zoo memberships, paint ball, concert tickets, bowling, corn mazes, trampoline parks, mini golf, etc. I actually check what is new every couple of weeks because they will occasionally have an extra 20-30% off the discounted prices so you can save even more!
+If I am looking for cheap family fun, I always check sites like Groupon and Living Social for any discounts they may have.
+This is a great way to easily save on fun family activities.
+I’ve seen things like zoo memberships, paint ball, concert tickets, bowling, corn mazes, trampoline parks, mini golf, etc.

-Check out your local community events.
-A lot of places will have free movie nights, dances, and festivals.
-These are really fun to go to and most of them have free entry.
-Just do a quick Google search for your city’s activities calendar and you will get a lot of options.
+To find some free fun for the family, just do a quick Google search for your city’s activities calendar and you will get a lot of options.
 If you live in a small town, do a search for the largest city within driving distance for better results.

 Yard Sales & Thrift Stores

-You can always check out your local yard sales and thrift stores to find some really cheap family entertainment.
+You can always check out your local yard sales and thrift stores to find some really cheap family fun.
 Snag some great bargains on movies, video games, board games, and books.
 Then just have a family fun night at home.

 It is great not having to pay to get in every time you want to go and it gives you a chance to get out of the house.
-I bought myself a season pass to our local aquarium, my daughter gets in free because she is under 3.
+I bought myself a season pass to our local Sea Life aquarium, my daughter gets in free because she is under 3.

-You local library has a lot more than books to offer.
+Your local library has a lot more than books to offer.
 They usually have all kinds of classes and family activities.
 Just look up your local library’s calendar to see what they have going on.
 If you have a toddler, story hour is a great opportunity to get out of the house.

-Crafts are a great way to spend some quality time together as a family and it allows your kids to get creative.
+Crafts are a great way to save on fun family activities and it allows your kids to get creative.
 You can get some craft kits at the craft stores, make sure to use a store coupon to save even more!